Unlocking Success: The Essential Performance Management Model

 4. Greater Inclusivity and Diversity

-The future of performance management will place a strong emphasis on inclusivity and diversity.
-Organizations will implement performance management processes that consider diverse perspectives and experiences, ensuring that all employees feel valued and included.
+The future of management for performance will be centered on inclusion and diversity.
+Companies will adopt the process of managing performance that takes into account different perspectives and experience and ensure that employees are valued and feel included.

 5. Customization and Personalization